Tapered Fluidized Bed CFD Simulation: A Tutorial on Multiphase Flow in Fluent

 Tapered Fluidized Bed CFD Simulation, ANSYS Fluent Training

-Figure 2: Volume fraction of both phases, illustrating the bubble formation and particle circulation inside the Tapered Fluidized Bed.
+Figure 2: Solid volume fraction contour, illustrating the bubble formation and large-scale particle circulation inside the Tapered Fluidized Bed.

 FAQ